 The Felix offers the flexibility of a vehicle concept that does not require any external aids to reach the work site or to change between work sites.

-All operating and monitoring functions are mounted on the seat and therefore always in the operator’s field of vision.
+All operating and monitoring functions are mounted on the seat and are therefore always in the operator's field of vision.

 The distribution of the vehicle components requires that the engine, transmission and the main hydraulic components are installed under the cab.
 In spite of this, all areas that have to be accessed in the Felix specialised forestry tractor for service work can be easily reached without tools via various special service openings.
 In addition to the ergonomic one-man system for hydraulically opening and closing the vehicle floor plates, the cab, for example, can be hydraulically tilted open.
 Additional service hatches at the entrances provide side access.

 |Felix 208.5 4WD F||Felix 208.5 4WD K||Felix 208.5 4WD V|

 |Power (at 2,100 rpm as per ISO14396)||133 kW/ 180 hp or 174 kW/ 236 hp|